Old-growth forest

-As of 2020, the world has 1.11 e9ha of primary forest remaining.
-Combined, three countries (Brazil, Canada, and Russia) host more than half (61 percent) of the world's primary forest.
-The area of primary forest has decreased by 81 e6ha since 1990, but the rate of loss more than halved in 2010–2020 compared with the previous decade.
+As of 2025, the world has 11.3 million square kilometers (4.4 million square miles) of primary forest remaining.
+Brazil, Canada, and Russia have 62% of the world's primary forest.
+The net area of primary forest has decreased by 1.1 million square kilometers (~424,000 square miles) since 1990, but the rate of loss more than halved in 2010–2020 compared with the previous decade.

 Old-growth forests are valuable for economic reasons and for the ecosystem services they provide.
 This can be a point of contention when some in the logging industry desire to harvest valuable timber from the forests, destroying the forests in the process, to generate short-term profits, while environmentalists seek to preserve the forests in their pristine state for benefits such as water purification, flood control, weather stability, maintenance of biodiversity, and nutrient cycling.
-Moreover, old-growth forests are more efficient at sequestering carbon than newly planted forests and fast-growing timber plantations, thus preserving the forests is vital to climate change mitigation.
+Moreover, old-growth forests are more efficient at sequestering carbon than newly planted forests and fast-growing timber plantations, thus preserving these forests is vital to climate change mitigation.